nt-williams/wcmtheme/README.md

 - More professional looking tables
 - Automatic document dating

-`wcmtheme` is heavily inspired by the `hrbrtheme` and `wesanderson` packages, kudos to those creators.
+`wcmtheme` is heavily inspired by the `hrbrthemes` and `wesanderson` packages, kudos to those creators.

 ## Installation